wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 1. Create a `next.config.js`
 2. Use the NextJS webpack 5 future flag
-3. Exclude other css loading from the webpack configuration
+3. Exclude other CSS loaders from loading Stylable (*.st.css) files
 4. Add the Stylable plugin to the webpack configuration

 ### Example Configuration: